 Once connected, the AutoPi device will automatically start working.
-It has connectivity, so it can connected to the Internet.
+It has connectivity, so it can connect to the Internet.
 It also comes with a lot of other features, one is continuous GPS tracking.

-It comes with an online dashboard, that you can login to from any device.
+It comes with an advanced cloud management platform, that you can login to from any device.
 From here you can setup your system and do real-time tracking of your vehicle telematics.

 What is Narrowband?